UK parliamentary committee to conclude Boris Johnson 'partygate' inquiry - ExBulletin

 UK parliamentary committee to conclude Boris Johnson ‘partygate’ inquiry

-LONDON — A UK parliamentary committee meets on Monday to wrap up its inquiry into whether former Prime Minister Boris Johnson misled lawmakers about which parties in his Downing Street office breached COVID-19 lockdown restrictions .
+LONDON (AP) A British parliamentary committee was due to release a report this week on whether former Prime Minister Boris Johnson misled lawmakers over parties flouting the lockdown in his office, after lawmakers met on Monday to wrap up their investigation.

+British media reports that the results of the parliamentary privileges committee s much-anticipated investigation into Johnson’s conduct could be released in the next few days.

-He accused the seven-member committee, which includes members from the ruling Conservatives and opposition parties, of bias and called it a kangaroo court.
-In response, the committee said Johnson had questioned the integrity of Parliament with his attack.
+He accused the seven-member committee, the majority of whose members are from his own Conservative party, of bias, calling it a kangaroo court.
+In response, the committee said Johnson had questioned the integrity of Parliament.

 The committee could have suspended Johnson from the House of Commons if he had deliberately lied.
 A suspension of 10 days or more means Johnson’s voters in his suburban London seat could seek his ouster and elect a new lawmaker.

-While Johnson has left Parliament and will no longer be affected by any decision to suspend him, the committee may choose to apply other sanctions, such as barring him from Parliament grounds.
+While Johnson’s decision to leave parliament means he can no longer be suspended, the committee could choose to apply other sanctions, such as banning him from entering parliament grounds.

-Revelations that Johnson and his staff hosted office parties, birthday parties and Wine Hour Fridays “in 2020 and 2021, at a time when millions were barred from to see loved ones or even attend family funerals, have angered many Britons and added to a series of ethics scandals Johnson resigned as Prime Minister last summer after a mass exodus of government officials to protest against his leadership.
+Revelations that Johnson and his staff hosted office parties, birthday celebrations and wine-hour Fridays in 2020 and 2021, at a time when millions were barred from seeing loved ones or even to attend family funerals, angered many Britons and added to a string of ethics scandals that marked his downfall.
+Johnson resigned as Prime Minister last summer after a mass exodus of government officials protesting his leadership.

-Police fined him and other senior officials for breaking lockdown rules, but Johnson insisted to lawmakers he had not deliberately misled parliament at the course of gatherings.
+Police fined him and other senior officials for breaking lockdown rules, but Johnson insisted to lawmakers he had not deliberately misled parliament.

 Johnson’s surprise resignation has reopened bitter divisions within the ruling Conservative Party, which has seen its support dwindle in 13 years in power and now regularly trails the opposition Labor Party in the polls.

-On Monday, Johnson was also embroiled in growing allegations that he pressured Sunak to help nominate his close political supporters for appointment to Parliament’s upper house, the House of Lords.
+On Monday, Johnson was also embroiled in growing allegations that he pressured Sunak to help nominate his close political supporters for a nomination to Parliament’s upper house, the House of Lords.

 Sunak said Johnson asked him to do something I was not prepared to do by overturning the recommendations of the House of Lords Nominating Committee.
 Johnson fired back, saying Sunak was talking nonsense.

-Sunak’s office on Friday released the names of those on Johnson’s resignation honors list, such as knighthoods granted by an outgoing prime minister following their resignation.
-The list did not include three of Johnson’s top political allies who were widely believed to be included.
+Sunaks’ office released the names of those on Johnson’s resignation honors list on Friday, such as knighthoods granted by an outgoing prime minister after they left office.
+The list left out three of Johnson’s top political allies who were widely believed to be included.

-Two of those people, former ministers Nigel Adams and Nadine Dorries, said they were also leaving parliament with immediate effect, triggering three special elections for the already struggling Tories.
+Two of them, former ministers Nigel Adams and Nadine Dorries, said they were also leaving parliament with immediate effect, triggering three special elections for the already struggling Tories.

 |